 Answer: We provide porters to transfer your luggage.
-As we are a responsible trekking tour operator agency, each of our porters carry maximum 25 kilo of your backpack which means 2 guest (12.5 kg luggage of each guest): 1 porter basis.Question: How much distance do I walk each day?
+As we are a responsible trekking tour operator agency, each of our porters carry maximum 24 kilo of your backpack which means 2 guests (12 kg luggage of each guest): 1 porter basis.

 Answer: When walking in the mountains, the distance you cover each day can vary greatly due to a gradient, terrain, and altitude.
-As such it is very hard to give specific distances on each day, however, you have to be prepared to walk roughly about 5 hours each day.Question: Do I need walking polls ?
+As such it is very hard to give specific distances on each day, however, you have to be prepared to walk roughly about 5 hours each day.

-Answer: Walking pools are recommended but not compulsory.Question: How much additional money do I need per day?
+Question: How much additional money do I need per day?

 Answer: You can allocate US$ 08 to 10 for a lunch/dinner in Kathmandu and it depends on your spending habits.
-US$ 7 to 10 US$ each day will be enough to buy bottles of water, chocolates, tea coffee and some drinks while you are on trek.
+US$ 7 to 10 US$ each day will be enough to buy bottles of water, chocolates, tea coffee, and some drinks while you are on trek.

 The above itineraries are subject to change due to a condition beyond our control.
 This is a Guideline showing tentative camp night stops.
 Physical, technical and natural condition may change this above itineraries.

 Opportunities for challenging trekking or hiking and pleasant strolls are scattered all over this planet; you just need to know where to find them.
-We at Gokyo Treks and Expedition believe in the quality services.
+We at Gokyo Treks and Expedition believe in quality services.
 Your safety and satisfaction is our concern.
-We are a team of professional, experienced, well trained and licensed local guides who know the destination much better than others.
+We are a team of professional, experienced, well trained, and licensed local guides who know the destination much better than others.